 The SJRA began its first steps in the water business, with a canal system and reservoir in Highlands, Texas.
 Shortly after acquiring the canal system, contracts were signed with Humble Oil (Exxon Mobil Corporation today) to provide 20 million gallons of water per day to their Baytown refinery, and soon began to provide irrigation water for up to 5,000 acres of rice, soybeans, and grass farms in the northeastern part of Harris County.

-Today, the Highlands Division maintains and operates a pump station on Lake Houston, a canal system running from Lake Houston to a 500-acre reservoir in the Highlands area, and additional canals running from the reservoir east to Chevron Phillips Chemical Company Refinery and south to Exxon Mobil Corporation’s Baytown refinery.
+Today, the Highlands Division maintains and operates a pump station on Lake Houston, a canal system running from Lake Houston to a 1,400-acre reservoir in the Highlands area, and additional canals running from the reservoir east and south to two large industrial customers.
 A number of municipal customers purchase raw water from the canal, including Crosby, Newport, and Barrett Station.
 Rice farming has all but disappeared in the area, but several commercial nurseries and large grass farms rely on the SJRA for raw water, and industrial users purchase over 80 million gallons of water per day from our canal system.
-With over 25 miles of canal to maintain, 40-plus road crossings, several large pump stations, and industrial customers that require uninterrupted water supply, the Highland’s facilities operate 24/7, 365 days a year.
+With over 27 miles of canal to maintain, 40-plus road crossings, several large pump stations, and industrial customers that require uninterrupted water supply, the Highland’s facilities operate 24/7, 365 days a year.